-Reviving the Oil Industry.20 As the driver of Iraq's economy, the rebuilding of the oil industry is receiving substantial U.S. attention.
-Ambassador Bremer said in a press interview on July 31, 2003, that it could take \$50 - \$100 billion to reconstruct Iraq, and a \$1.6 billion plan to rehabilitate Iraq's oil industry was agreed in late July.
+The Oil Industry/Revenues for Reconstruction.25 As the driver of Iraq's economy, the rebuilding of the oil industry is receiving substantial U.S. attention.
+Bremer said in a press interview on July 31, 2003, that it could take \$50 - \$100 billion to reconstruct Iraq, and a \$1.6 billion plan to rehabilitate Iraq's oil industry was agreed in late July 2003.
 It has been widely assumed that Iraq's vast oil reserves, believed second only to those of Saudi Arabia, would be used to fund much of the costs of reconstruction.
-Presidential spokesman Ari Fleischer said on February 18, 2003, referring to Iraq's oil reserves, that Iraq has "a variety of means ... to shoulder much of the burden for [its] own reconstruction."
-Many observers had been concerned that an Iraqi regime on the verge of defeat could destroy its own oil fields, but coalition forces quickly secured Iraq's southern oil fields after combat began.
-Only about 9 oil wells were set on fire, of a total of over 500 oil fields in that region, and all were put out quickly.
-The northern oil fields in Kirkuk and Mosul were not set afire.
+Then presidential spokesman Ari Fleischer said on February 18, 2003, referring to Iraq's oil reserves, that Iraq has "a variety of means ... to shoulder much of the burden for [its] own reconstruction."
+Many observers had been

-19 Schmitt, Eric.
+23 Schmitt, Eric.
 Wolfowitz on Visit to Iraq to Assess Rebuilding Effort.
 New York Times, July 18, 2003.